MV451/Maya_BSE_Portfolio_/index.md

 - CR 2032 Coin Battery
 - Coin Battery Holder

-Process:

-Soldering all of the cat pieces was fairly simple, however the paper instructions were slightly different than the instructional video that it came with (the cat was in a different orientation).
-This inconsistency did not affect how the cat lamp functions though, just the appearance.
-When looking closely at the body of the cat the circuit is able to be seen.
-I had trouble understanding the circuit at the beginning since it seemed as if it was in series.
-However, after researching some more I realized that the circuit had to be in parallel in order for the cat lamp to work.
-The lines on the cat lamp marking the circuit pathway may have just been imprinted incorrectly.
-After figuring this out, I was able to draw out the circuit to understand how the cat lamp functions.
+Progress:

 The circuit in the cat lamp is wired to be in parallel which means the current has two pathways it can possibly flow through.
 One path has the transistor and LED while the other has the photoresistor.
-Current is actually the movement of electrons and electrons prefer to take the path of least resistance.
+Current is the movement of electrons and electrons prefer to take the path of least resistance.
 When light shines on  the photoresistor the resistance decreases making that pathway more favorable.
 Since more electrons are going through the photoresistor pathway there is less current going through the pathway with the transistor and LED.
 The reduced current is not enough to go past the transistor and light up the LED.
 This is why the lamp does not light up when it is exposed to light.
 However, when the lamp is in the dark the resistance of the photoresistor increases causing more current to go through the other pathway.
 This current is strong enough to get past the transistor and light up the LED.
 This is how the cat lamp is able to turn on whenever it is dark.
 The cat lamp is also able to be turned on “manually” by covering the photoresistor.

+Challenges:

+Soldering all of the cat pieces was fairly simple, however the paper instructions was slightly different than the instructional video that it came with (the cat was in a different orientation).
+This inconsistency did not affect how the cat lamp functions though, just the appearance.
+When looking closely at the body of the cat the circuit is able to be seen.
+I had trouble understanding the circuit at the beginning since it seemed as if it was in series.
+However, after researching some more I realized that the circuit had to be in parallel in order for the cat lamp to work.
+The lines on the cat lamp marking the circuit pathway may have just been imprinted incorrectly.
+After figuring this out, I was able to draw out the circuit to understand how the cat lamp functions.

 **Don't forget to replace the text below with the embedding for your milestone video.
 Go to Youtube, click Share -> Embed, and copy and paste the code to replace what's below.**